localstack-samples/sample-ollama-ecs-fargate-alb/README.md

 If you decide to use the AWS console to create all your resources, some of the complexity of these commands will be abstracted, and some even will be created as dependencies of other resources.

-You can run the full `commands.sh` script and watch the LocalStack logs for the resources to be created.
+You can run the full `commands.sh` script and watch the LocalStack logs for updated information on the resources, as they get created.

 ```bash
 bash commands.sh